‘Exploring Landscape Archaeology’ course

 The physical landscape is explored including:

-The cultural or human landscape is then studied in relation to this underlying physical landscape, including:
+The human landscape is then studied in relation to this underlying physical landscape, including the evolution of landscapes over time from prehistoric to present day.

-The course then looks at different layers of the imaged or human landscape:
+The course then looks at different layers of cultural, and imagined landscapes:

 The course then looks at some of the ways archaeologists attempt to understand the subjective human experience of landscapes in the past including:

-The course is located at King John's Palace in Sherwood Forest, and includes site visits to the Sherwood Forest National Nature Reserve and surrounding landscape.
+The course is located at King John's Palace in Sherwood Forest, and includes site visits around the Sherwood Forest landscape.

 Your course tutor will be :